 Pros and cons of using Mapbox

 Unique customization options.
-Mapbox is more customizable than Google Maps.
+Mapbox reviews show that Mapbox more customizable than Google Maps.
 While lots of mapping systems offer a finished map, Mapbox is like a box of Legos that developers can put together however they like.
 Mapbox allows you to create a map style that conforms to your company’s branding.
 Developers can set the fonts and color scheme and add functionality such as turn-by-turn directions and terrain information.
-This tutorial will teach you how to create a custom style.
+This tutorial will teach you how to create custom maps.

 Open-source SDKs.
 Mapbox Maps SDKs are open-source.
 Mapbox shares their code on GitHub so it can always be seen, analyzed, and improved.
 Many talented developers actively contribute to the code base.
 Mapbox Maps SDKs are based on Mapbox GL Native.
 This library allows you to embed interactive, customizable vector maps into native apps on multiple platforms.
 You can check out the tutorials for iOS, Android, and web for more information.

 Integration with PubNub.
 Mapbox partners with PubNub, which offers infrastructure-as-a-service for live data streaming, builds dynamic map visualizations from real-time data, and incorporates functionality like asset tracking, geocoding, and heatmaps.

 Mapbox AR.
 The Mapbox Maps SDK for Unity allows for building location-based service using points of interest (POIs) all over the world.
 You can add locations using drag-and-drop maps and POIs, 3D buildings and terrain, place-based AR, and more.